The City’s Emergency Warming Centre is now closed

 As the cost of living continues to rise in the region–especially the cost of housing–so does the risk of homelessness.
-The City of Burnaby is developing a strategy to address housing challenges and opportunities, including reducing homelessness.
+The City of Burnaby has developed a strategy to address housing challenges and opportunities, including reducing homelessness.
 HOME: Burnaby’s Housing and Homelessness Strategy will guide Burnaby’s decisions on community housing and homelessness over the next decade.

 Progressive Housing Emergency Shelter